 TurboTax is arguably the name in personal tax preparation software, and its developer — Intuit — charges accordingly.
 You’ll pay top-dollar for this one, but users and experts alike seem to think it’s worth it.
 It scores kudos in almost every category, from user experience to being able to import many employer tax IDs.
-You can take pictures of your W-2s and 1099 forms rather than type in all the information they include, risking typos and mistakes.
+You can take pictures of your W-2 forms and 1099 forms rather than type in all the information they include, risking typos and mistakes.
 There’s an “Expense Finder” feature if you’re self-employed and must file Schedule C. It can lift potentially tax-deductible expenditures directly from your bank account and categorize them, add them up and input them accordingly.

 The software engages you much as a professional would with questions and guidance, although some pop-up messages can be a bit chirpy and possibly jarring when you’re concentrating.
 Think comments like “You’re doing great!” interspersed with questions designed to dig your tax data out of you.

 If you get confused or otherwise hit a brick wall, TurboTax offers experts to chat with if you use the online version.
 It also has a “SmartLook” feature that will put you face-to-face with a tax expert, and it offers audit support.

 So how much will all this cost you?
 If your tax situation is extremely simple and you’re just filing Form 1040EZ or Form 1040A, you can use the TurboTax Absolute Zero version for free.
 But each time you need to do something that falls outside the “extremely simple” range, you’ll be asked to pay for it.
 If you want to itemize, you’ll have to purchase the Deluxe version.
 If you own anything in the way of investments, you’ll pay more, as well as if you’re self-employed.
 State returns are extra except with the free version.